clear-code/sharetary/README.md

  * Archive view - You can watch events statically, with their relations.
 Related events are visible as a thread.

+## How to start the server?

+    $ npm install sharetary
+    $ sharetary-server

+See `sharetary-server --help` for more details.

 ## How to crawl events?

 Sharetary doesn't provide ability to crawl events from sources.